SWITZERLAND IN THE WINTER – WHAT TO DO & SEE & TRAVEL TIPS

 Recommended by A Pair of Passports

-Not only is Zermatt a great ski destination on its own, but it is connected to Brueil-Cervinia, meaning that skiers can ski from Switzerland into Italy for the day.
-Buying an international ski pass in Zermatt allows skiers to use all lifts on both the Swiss and Italian sides of the mountain.
+Not only is Zermatt a great winter destination on its own, but it is connected to Breuil-Cervinia.
+This means that people can ski from Switzerland into Italy for the day.
+Buying an international ski pass in Zermatt allows skiers to use all lifts on both the mountain’s Swiss and Italian sides.

-Once on the Brueil-Cervinia side of the mountain, it’s essential to stop and eat Italian food.
+Once on the Breuil-Cervinia side of the mountain, it’s essential to stop and eat Italian food.
 Chalet Etoile is a very popular and picturesque spot with delicious pasta.
-Cervinia offers some stunning, wide pistes and offers a great day out of skiing.
+Cervinia offers some stunning, wide pistes, which make for a great day out of skiing.

-Skiers from Zermatt can spend the day skiing on the Cervinia side but have to keep an eye on the time in order to not miss the last lift back to Zermatt!
+You can spend the day skiing on the Cervinia side, but keep an eye on the time not to miss the last lift back to Zermatt!
 After a long day of skiing in Cervinia and back to Zermatt, Zermatt offers a range of great après ski spots – Cervo, Hennu Stall, and Papperla are some of the best rated.

-There are no passport stamps involved, but spending a ski day in two countries is a fun, unique thing to do when visiting Switzerland!
+There are no passport stamps involved, but spending a ski day in two countries is a fun, unique thing to do in Switzerland in the winter!

 Visiting the Jungfraujoch